 Creators from across the world post videos covering a wide variety of topics while featuring tons of ASMR triggers, and many channels exist specifically to cater to ASMR fans.
 Some people have also discovered that media outside the ASMR community can give the same reaction and have made videos documenting this; The Joy of Painting is one well-known example due to Bob Ross' baritone voice and soft, soothing manner of speech.
 On the other hand, the genre does have its detractors.
 Many people accidentally come across the videos and mistake them for simply weird internet videos.
 Others may be looking for information about a particular topic but come across people unintelligibly whispering.
 Many people simply find the concept creepy or silly, and some react badly to the ASMR response or certain trigger sounds (misophonia sufferers especially).

 Often used interchangeably with ASMR is "mukbang."
 Mukbang is a form of video where someone films themselves eating food (usually in large quantities) while talking to their viewers, either in a live-stream format or Fake Interactivity format.
 The trend began in South Korea but spread to other parts of the internet as well.
 Mukbang is not the same as ASMR, but many people find they feel tingles while watching mukbang due to them involving similar triggers as ASMR videos.
+Some people might even be turned off by the sounds of slurping, but that would depend on which part of the world the viewer is, as East Asian countries find slurping acceptable and courteous.
 Mukbang videos have been criticised for encouraging unhealthy binge eating but they are still popular nevertheless.